 1. The cold

-Adventure is the very nature of an antarctic vacation.
+Adventure is the very nature of an Antarctic vacation.
 After all, you certainly don't go to the South Pole to lay out in the sun.
 Traveling to Antarctica means kayaking, hiking and generally exploring one of the most untouched places on the planet.
 When you go to this continent, you're bound to have an experience you'll never forget.

 3. Part of history

-Because Antarctica is so far and has such extreme weather, very few people have ever visited the continent at all.
+Because Antarctica is so far away and has such extreme weather, very few people have visited the continent at all.
 This means that your vacation will make you a part of the continent's history.
 When you travel to most places, you're looking at something that has already been built and established.
 On Antarctica, you're part of the story.

 The vast emptiness of the southernmost continent cannot be exaggerated.
 When you travel to Antarctica, it's just you, your shipmates, and the scientists and long-term travelers you meet in some settlements along the way.
 You're not even somewhere people used to live - not only has Antarctica never had an indigenous population, there's no evidence to suggest anyone ever stepped foot there until the last couple of centuries.

 5. Another world

 Gabrielle Walker, an environmental scientist who has visited Antarctica to study the effects of climate change, describes the continent as being almost alien.

 "The first time I went there," she says in a video about her travels, "it's like walking on another planet.
 It's just ice and rock - no trees, no plants, nothing else.
 No humans have ever lived there, so it really is like walking on the moon, or Mars, and that’s what excited me when I first went there."